AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 Deriving in Complex Structures
 --------------------------------

-* When a type derives a trait, its included elements must also derive the trait
+* When a type derives a trait, its included items must also derive the trait

   .. code:: rust